open-xchange/appsuite-frontend/documentation/customize/welcome-wizard.md

     point.extend({
         id: 'welcomeMessage',
         index: 100,
-        title: "Welcome to App Suite", // be sure to internationalize this
+        title: "Welcome to OX App Suite", // be sure to internationalize this
         draw: function (baton) {
             // A regular #draw method, that you may know and love from other extension points
             // Just append to 'this' to draw what you need.
 One caveat though: Make sure to